 In the past, several types of medications were used to combat unwanted behaviors caused by memory issues, leading to the widespread belief that all residents are sedated.

-Over the years, research studies conducted on dementia have help to create a much more personalized approach in understanding different triggers and history in each individual.
-Different techniques are employed to engage, calm, and redirect residents with unwanted behavior.
+Over the years, research studies conducted on dementia behaviors have help to create a much more personalized approach in understanding possible triggers that can create behaviors in individuals with dementia.
+Different techniques are employed to engage, calm, distract and redirect residents with unwanted behavior.